Is guacamole okay for diabetics at Chipotle?

 Bonus Tips:

-Make it your own by choosing the ingredients and portion sizes.
-Go for fresh, perfectly ripe avocados while keeping extra sugar and unhealthy fats low.
+Make it your own by picking the ingredients and portion sizes that suit you best.
+Choose fresh, perfectly ripe avocados while keeping extra sugar and unhealthy fats to a minimum.

 Explore Additional Toppings: You’ll find a variety of tasty, low-carb options like tomatillo salsa, fajita peppers, and roasted chili-corn salsa.
 These toppings can add flavor and nutrients to your meal.

-Plan Ahead: Before your visit, use the online nutrition calculator of your chosen restaurant.
-This way, you can proactively create a healthier meal and avoid last-minute confusion over carb content.
+Plan Ahead: Before you go, use their online nutrition calculator.
+That way, you can proactively create something better for you and avoid last-minute confusion over carb content.

-Remember, staying mindful of health goals doesn’t mean letting go of favorite foods.
+Remember, staying mindful of your goals doesn’t mean giving up what you love.
 With the right approach, smart planning, and portion control, it’s easy to enjoy that creamy, flavorful dip while keeping everything in balance.
 So, go ahead and treat yourself to a delicious, guilt-free bite!

 Additional Resources: